 Chief executive officer Ann M. Fudge was born on April 23, 1951, in Washington, D.C., to Malcolm and Bettye Lewis Brown.
-In 1973, she graduated from Simmons College in Boston, Massachusetts with her B.A. degree in retail management.
+In 1973, she graduated from Simmons College in Boston, Massachusetts with her B.A. degree in management.
 She earned her M.B.A. degree from Harvard Business School in 1977.

 Fudge and her husband, Richard Fudge, Sr., live in Chestnut Hill, Massachusetts.
 They have two sons and five grandchildren.

 Ann M. Fudge was interviewed by The HistoryMakers on June 18, 2019.

 District of Columbia

 Chocolate chip cookies